Postdoctoral Research Fellows

 Karina Yui Eto

-Kari is currently an NHMRC-funded Postdoctoral Fellow cosupervised by Dr Josh Ramsay, Assoc.
-Prof. Neville Firth and Prof. Charles Bond.
+Kari is currently an NHMRC-funded Postdoctoral Fellow cosupervised by Prof. Charles Bond, Dr Josh Ramsay and Assoc.
+Prof. Neville Firth.
 Karina carried out her PhD in the Bond laboratory under the same supervisors.
 Karina studies the structural biology of DNA-binding proteins involved in the transfer of antimicrobial-resistance genes in Staphylococcus aureus "Golden Staph" MRSA.

-Ratish is supervised by Prof. Elizabeth Watkin, Dr Josh Ramsay and Director of the Curtin Water Quality Research Centre Prof. Jean-Philippe Croue.
+Ratish is supervised by Prof. Elizabeth Watkin, Dr Josh Ramsay and Prof. Jean-Philippe Croue.
 Ratish's work blends Microbiology and Chemistry to determine the effectiveness of next-generation water treatment technologies.
 Ratish's work also studies the persistence of antibiotic-resistant organisms and antibiotic-resistance genes after treatment.
 Ratish's work is cofunded by Water Corporation WA and Curtin University.

 Callum is a University of Western Australia PhD student, cosupervised by Prof. Charles Bond and Dr Josh Ramsay.
 Callum is investigating the role of a DNA-binding protein, and uses surface plasmon resonance, structural biology and genetic manipulation to understand the molecular events leading to excision and transfer of mobile DNA in symbiotic bacteria.